Invasion of the Body Snatchers: Plot

 They observe truckloads of the pods arrive downtown.
 Chief Nick Grivett directs the others to take them to towns to be planted and used to replace their populations.
-Dan and Jack arrive at Miles's office with pods for Becky and Miles, and say they and Teddy are now members of an extraterrestrial race which arrived on Earth through seeds which sprouted the pods.
+Dan and Jack arrive at Miles's office with pods for Becky and Miles, and say they and Teddy are now members of an extraterrestrial race that arrived on Earth through seeds which sprouted the pods.
 After their takeover, humanity will lose all emotions and sense of individuality.

 Using misdirection, Miles and Becky overcome and knock out their captors, and leave the office.
 To avoid recapture, they pretend Dan succeeded in replacing them with emotionless pod people.
 However, Becky screams at a near-traffic accident, exposing their humanity to the aliens.
 An alarm is sounded and the couple flees.

 The couple hide in a mine outside town.
 After their pursuers move on they hear music, and Miles leaves Becky to investigate.
 He sees a farm with hundreds of pods being loaded onto trucks.
 Miles returns to find Becky succumbing to fatigue.
 Upon kissing her, he realizes that she has been replaced by a pod person.
 Becky sounds the alarm as Miles runs away.
 Desperate, he screams at the drivers on the highway for help.

 Miles finishes his story.
 A driver is wheeled into the hall on a gurney after having been injured in an accident.
 The attendant recounts that the man had to be dug out from under a load of mysterious pods coming from Santa Mira.
 With a key detail thus confirmed, Dr. Hill now believes Miles's story.
 He alerts the police to block the roads in and out of Santa Mira and calls the Federal Bureau of Investigation.